Darrell Issa: Early life, education, and military service

 Twice that year, Issa was arrested.
-In the first incident, a grand jury indicted him for theft of a Maserati, in a complicated scheme with his brother William, but prosecutors dropped the charge.
+In the first incident, a grand jury indicted him for theft of a Maserati, in a complex scheme with his brother William, but prosecutors dropped the charge.
 In the second incident, he was stopped for driving the wrong way on a one-way street, and a police officer noticed a firearm in his car's glove compartment; Issa was charged with carrying a concealed weapon.
 He pleaded guilty to possession of an unregistered firearm and was sentenced to six months' probation and a small fine.
 Issa has said he believes the record has since been expunged.

 Issa majored in business administration at Siena Heights University, a small Roman Catholic college in Adrian, Michigan, completing his degree at the Stark campus of Kent State University.
 While at Kent State, he enrolled in the Reserve Officer Training Corps; at graduation he was commissioned as a second lieutenant.

 Issa served in the Army Reserve from 1976 to 1980, and was promoted to captain.
 From September 9 to 26, 1980, Issa served on active duty while training with the 1/77th Armor Battalion as an Assistant S-1.
 His evaluation report, by then-Lt.
 Col. Wesley Clark, read, "This officer's performance far exceeded that of any other reserve officer who has worked in the battalion" and "Promote ahead of contemporaries.
 Unlimited potential."

 Shortly before his discharge from the Army in 1980, Issa was again indicted for grand theft auto.
 The prosecution dropped the case in August 1980.
 In 1981, Issa was in a car crash.
 The other motorist sued him for $20,000; they eventually settled out of court for an undisclosed amount.